-To get a Christmas Bonus you must be a resident in the UK, Channel Islands, Isle of Man, Gibraltar, any EEA country, or Switzerland and be entitled to at least one of the following benefits in the qualifying week (normally the first full week of December):
+To get a Christmas Bonus you must be a resident in the UK, Channel Islands, Isle of Man, Gibraltar, any EEA country or Switzerland.
+You must also be entitled to at least one of the following benefits in the qualifying week - normally the first full week of December:

 - Attendance Allowance

 - Constant Attendance Allowance (paid under Industrial Injuries or War Pensions schemes)

 - Contribution-based Employment and Support Allowance (once the main phase of the benefit is entered after the first 13 weeks of claim)

 - Incapacity Benefit at the long-term rate

 - Industrial Death Benefit (for widows or widowers)

 - Personal Independence Payment